How to send emails with Keystone

 Nothing fancy, a simple heading and paragraph for now.

-Let’s swap back to our test-email.js
+Let’s swap back to our test-email.js file and tell keystone-email

 which template we want to use.
 We pass that in as the first argument to

-new Email()
+new Email():

 // test-email.js